+356-2033-01-78

 How to obtain Malta permanent residence

-Step 1.
-Pass a preliminary Due Diligence check.
 This step is mandatory for all applicants.
-Immigrant Invest has its own Compliance Department: its initial Due Diligence reduces the application rejection risk to 1%.
+Immigrant Invest has its own Compliance Department, which performs initial Due Diligence to reduce the application rejection risk to 1%.
 The preliminary Due Diligence takes one day.

-Step 2.
-Collect the necessary documents.
-Lawyers provide the investor with the list of required documents; then, they translate papers into English and fill out government forms.
+Lawyers provide the investor with a list of required documents, translate them into English, and complete government forms.
 This process takes about 4—5 weeks.

-At this stage, the applicant pays a non-refundable administration fee of €10,000.
+Before submitting the full MPRP application, the main applicant and their dependants may get a 1-year temporary residence permit.
+At this stage, the applicant pays a non-refundable administration fee of €15,000.

-Step 3.
-Pass a Due Diligence check.
 It takes at least four months.
-If an applicant has passed the check, they get a letter of approval.
+If successful, the applicant receives a letter of approval.

-Malta Permanent Residence Programme costs
+Expenses under the Malta Permanent Residence Programme

 If renting propertyIf buying property

-Contribution fee€58,000+
+Contribution fee€37,000€37,000

-Administration fee€40,000€40,000
+Administration fee€60,000

 Charitable donation€2,000€2,000

-Step 6.
-Wait for the final approval.
 The Residency Malta Agency reviews the documents submitted after the investment is made and then issues the final approval.
 This step usually takes about a month.

 How to obtain Malta citizenship